gredler/test-fs/README.md

 the global file system.
 Java 8 introduced the [Clock](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html) abstraction to help with the date situation, but what about your file-dependent code?

-Java 7 introduced a new file system abstraction that can be used to eliminate this particular flavor of static state.
+Java 7 added a new file system abstraction that can be used to eliminate this particular flavor of static state.
 [FileSystemProviders](http://docs.oracle.com/javase/7/docs/api/java/nio/file/spi/FileSystemProvider.html) are associated
 with a URI scheme and provide access to [FileSystems](http://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystem.html), which themselves provide access to file [Paths](http://docs.oracle.com/javase/7/docs/api/java/nio/file/Path.html) and other